conrev/Amateurdle/README.md

 # Amateurdle
-A really bad wordle clone, because why not?
+A really bad wordle clone, cause why not?